-- the pattern, scale and design of development within the landscape, - the setting of settlements and buildings within the landscape, - the pattern of woodland, fields, trees, hedgerows, waterbodies and other features, particularly where they define/create a positive settlement/urban edge, - the historical qualities of the area and its sensitivity to change, - skyline and hill features, including key views.
+- the scale, design and location of development within the landscape, - the setting of settlements and buildings within the landscape, - the pattern of woodland, fields, trees, hedgerows, waterbodies and other features, particularly where they define/create a positive settlement/urban edge, - the historical qualities of the area and its sensitivity to change, - landform features including key/notable skylines and hills and views to and from them.

-Development proposals should take account of the South Lanarkshire Landscape Assessment 2010 and where relevant the Landscape Capacity Study for Wind Energy 2016 and draft Tall Wind Turbines Landscape Capacity, Siting and Design Guidance 2017.
+Development proposals should take account of the South Lanarkshire Landscape Assessment 2010 and where relevant the Landscape Capacity Study for Wind Energy 2016 and Tall Wind Turbines Landscape Capacity, Siting and Design Guidance 2019.

 - 7.62 SPP requires planning authorities to facilitate positive change while maintaining and enhancing distinctive landscape character and make provision for local landscape designations to be identified in development plans.
-The purpose of these designations is to: - safeguard and enhance the character and quality of a landscape which is important or particularly valued locally or regionally; and - promote understanding and awareness of the distinctive character and special qualities of local landscapes; and - safeguard and promote important local settings for outdoor recreation and tourism. - 7.63 South Lanarkshire's extensive rural area contains landscapes of notable quality.
-In 2010 the South Lanarkshire Local Landscape Character Assessment (LCA) was carried out, updating work carried out by SNH in
+The purpose of these designations is to: - safeguard and enhance the character and quality of a landscape which is important or particularly valued locally or regionally; and

+- promote understanding and awareness of the distinctive character and special qualities of local landscapes; and

+- safeguard and promote important local settings for outdoor recreation and tourism.

+- 7.63 South Lanarkshire's extensive rural area contains landscapes of notable quality.
+In 2010 the South Lanarkshire Local Landscape Character Assessment (LCA) was carried out, updating work carried out by NatureScot in 1998.
-1998.
 This provides greater detail on the local landscape character and was used to inform the preparation of the Council's report on 'Validating Local Landscape Designations'.

 - 7.64 The Council's report, Validating Local Landscape Designations was approved in 2010.
 It identifies six special landscape areas (SLAs) based on the areas of highest landscape quality and value in South Lanarkshire.
 These are:

 - Lower Clyde and Calderglen

 - Middle Clyde Valley

 - Upper Clyde Valley and Tinto

 - Douglas Valley

 - Pentland Hills and Black Mount

 - Leadhills and the Lowther Hills

-7.65 Whilst landscape in general is a planning consideration when assessing development proposals, SLA's are specifically designated to ensure that these landscapes in particular are not damaged by inappropriate development and to encourage positive landscape management.
+- 7.65 Whilst landscape in general is a planning consideration when assessing development proposals, SLAs are specifically designated to ensure that these landscapes in particular are not damaged by inappropriate development and to encourage positive landscape management.
 Applicants should take particular care to ensure that new development in or adjacent to an SLA does not detract from the special qualities or character of the landscape.
 They should also ensure that, where possible, aspects of siting, layout and design should enhance the qualities for which the area has been designated.